 All fridges, freezers and fridge freezers need insulation to keep cool.
 This insulation is flammable, so it's essential that it's sufficiently protected in the event of a fire.
-The backing that protects this insulation is currently made from either plastic, metal or aluminium laminate, depending on the make and model of refrigeration appliance you buy.
+Before the new regulations, the backing that protected this insulation was made from either plastic, metal or aluminium laminate, depending on the make and model of the appliance.

-Our tests have revealed that plastic backing can be highly flammable.
-Watch our video above to see what happens in a fire.
+Our tests revealed that plastic backing can be highly flammable.
+Watch the video to see what happens to a plastic-backed fridge in a fire.

-One way to find out which materials the back of your appliance is made from is to check if your fridge freezer, fridge or freezer has been reviewed by Which?.
+One way to find out is to check whether your fridge freezer, fridge or freezer has been reviewed by Which?.
 If so, the material of the back panel should be listed in the technical specifications section of our .
-Alternatively, you can consult our tool below.

-If the model you're looking for isn't in our tool above (or for any reason you can't see our tool, or it's not working for you), you can check all of our to see those models currently on sale that we've made Don't Buys.
-If you still can't find it, we recommend contacting the manufacturer of the appliance.
+If the model you're looking for isn't in our tool (or for any reason you can't see our tool, or it's not working for you), and it's a second-hand appliance, we recommend contacting the manufacturer.

 To minimise the risk of fire in your kitchen, take the following precautionary steps:

 In September 2017, we called on manufacturers to immediately stop producing refrigeration appliances with flammable plastic backs.
 In the apparent absence of any action from the then newly created Office for Product Safety and Standards (OPSS), we started conducting fire testing on refrigerator backings.

 We tested backing samples from more than 100 appliances, across every refrigeration brand we had on our website.
 We applied an open flame to each sample, and any product that was unable to withstand the flame for 30 seconds we deemed unsafe and made it a .

 Hundreds more products also became Don’t Buys because the manufacturer either confirmed, or our own research indicated, that their backing was identical to a product we tested and found to be unsafe.